aswinnarayanan/vnm/README.md

 ```
 curl localhost:6079/resize
 ```
-then WAIT A FEW SECONDS until the noVNC client disconnects.
-Then click connect and the new desktop size is ready to use :)
+then WAIT BETWEEN A FEW SECONDS TO HALF A MINUTE until the desktop is replaced with a page that says "noVNC" in big letters.
+Then click the "Connect" button just below the "noVNC" and the new resized desktop size is ready to use :)

 ## Run Neurodesk VNM for free on cloud providers:
 * Oracle OCI: https://mri.sbollmann.net/index.php/2020/12/08/run-neurodesk-on-oracle-cloud-free-tier/